Whole Wheat Pasta with Garlicky Kale Pesto

 This recipe was inspired by a Melissa Clark column from the New York Times.
 We have shortened the original considerably by not cooking the kale before turning it into a bright, sharp pesto, perfect with the whole wheat pasta.
 Adapt the dish to your taste, adding more cheese, garlic or olive oil as you like.

-Toss pesto with pasta and sweet potato and serve with grated cheese.
+In a large bowl, toss pesto with pasta and sweet potato and serve with grated cheese.